marcjuliabenito/marcjuliabenito/README.md

   - 👋 Hi, I’m @marcjuliabenito and I live in Spain
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning HTML,CSS and JS
 - 💞️ I’m looking to collaborate on great projects
-- 📫 How to reach me --> marcjuliabenito@protonmail.me
+- 📫 How to reach me --> marc.benitojulia

 <!---
 marcjuliabenito/marcjuliabenito is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.